raniamd-coder/raniamd-coder/README.md

 - 👀 I’m interested in IA
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate with NASA
-- 📫 How to reach me
+- 📫 How to reach me THE NEW FUTUR

 <!---
 raniamd-coder/raniamd-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.